raganwald/raganwald.github.com/index.md

 1. <a id="fn:PDNYSE" role="doc-endnote"/>PagerDuty went public on the NYSE in 2019. <a href="#fnref:PDNYSE" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:tableau" role="doc-endnote"/>I was a one-person ISV, doing everything writing Tableau’s [manuals] to marketing the product at tradeshows (Guy Kawasaki very generously posed for a [picture][reg-at-macworld] with me at MacWorld Boston). <a href="#fnref:tableau" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:mumps" role="doc-endnote"/>Ask me about [MUMPS] and JDBC. <a href="#fnref:mumps" class="reversefootnote" role="doc-backlink">↩</a>
+1. <a id="fn:tilting-at-windmills" role="doc-endnote"/>Not everything I championed ended up shipping.
+Ask me about Schedules, Automation, and Collaboration.<a href="#fnref:tilting-at-windmills" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:pd-growth" role="doc-endnote"/>During my tenure, PagerDuty grew from approximately twenty-five million in ARR to over 400 million in ARR in the years following its IPO. <a href="#fnref:pd-growth" class="reversefootnote" role="doc-backlink">↩</a>